Helipads For Hospitals is a UK charity founded by former RAF and Air Ambulance helicopter pilot John Nowell.

 It is registered (# 1177218) with the Charity Commission, whose relevant page can be visited here

-The aim is to collect about one million drinks cans and other unwanted aluminium items (i. e. saucepans) and to use the raw material to form an alloy strong enough to build a helipad on site at hospitals.
+The aim is to collect about 80 tonnes of unwanted aluminium (i. e. saucepans and drinks cans) and to use the raw material to form an alloy strong enough to build a helipad on site at hospitals.

 Even when traffic is light, and drivers are considerate, this added distance can add minutes to a journey when speed is vital.